Skip to main content

 At the annual event, nearly 200 attendees are immersed in an enriched learning environment that celebrates the latest in scientific discovery.
 The symposium presents unique opportunities to learn from nationally recognized experts, discuss recent scientific breakthroughs and forge relationships with potential collaborators.

-The 2025 symposium is on Friday, Aug.
-8 on the IU School of Medicine's campus in Indianapolis!
+The 2026 symposium is on Friday, Aug.
+7, in Hine Hall on IU Indianapolis' campus!

-Registration is free and includes lunch if completed online by Friday, July 18.
+Registration is free and includes lunch if completed online by the registration deadline of Friday, July 17.
 After the online registration deadline, only on-site registration on Aug.
-8 will be available which does not include lunch.
+7 will be available which does not include lunch.

 Speaker presenting at the 2024 CDMD Symposium